Physically-Feasible Reactive Synthesis for Terrain-Adaptive Locomotion: Simulation

+This subsection demonstrates that the proposed framework can be extended to non-zero yaw waypoints in principle, but we report the result as a \emph{preliminary feasibility study} only.
+We do not claim a full demonstration of generalizability of any angular movements.
+Specifically: (i) the symbolic abstraction in Sec.~\ref{sec:preliminaries_abstraction} grows combinatorially when yaw is added as a discretized input, and we have not characterized how the manager and symbolic-repair scaling numbers reported in Sec.~\ref{sec:experiments} change with yaw discretization; (ii) the angular-momentum coupling neglected by the convex-dynamics simplification in Eq.~(\ref{eq:dynamics}) becomes more relevant once yaw is treated as a planned variable, especially for fast turns; (iii) we report simulation results only---no hardware deployment of the yaw extension.

 In the previous examples, we assume that the yaw angle of the robot base is fixed to simplify the problem.
 However, the robot's physical capability to traverse terrains largely depends on the base orientation.
 For instance, performing a forward jump onto a high terrain is different from a sideway jump, in terms of both leg kinematics and dynamics.
-Therefore, to showcase the flexibility and generalizability of our framework, we provide an extension to the existing abstraction of the robot state to allow the orientation variation.
+Therefore, to demonstrate the framework's modularity, we provide a preliminary extension to the existing abstraction of the robot state to allow yaw variation.

 Specifically, the robot inputs are now defined as $\inpcen \coloneqq \{\var_x \mid x \in \xcells\} \cup \{\var_y \mid y \in \ycells\} \cup \{\var_{yaw} \mid yaw \in \mathcal{W}\}$, where we define a new set of yaw angles $\mathcal{W} \coloneqq \{-180 \degree, -90 \degree, 0 \degree, 90 \degree, 180 \degree\}$.
 Note that, a finer discretization of the yaw angles can be defined as needed.
 Similarly, the request inputs are defined as $\inprequest \coloneqq \{\var_x^\textrm{req} \mid x \in \xcells\} \cup \{\var_y^\textrm{req} \mid y \in \ycells\} \cup \{\var_{yaw}^\textrm{req} \mid yaw \in \mathcal{W}\}$.
 The robot and the request input can be further divided into translational $\inpcentrans, \inprequesttrans$ and rotational parts $\inpcenorien, \inprequestorien$, where the translational ones contain the $x$ and $y$ states and the orientational ones contain the $yaw$ state.